Kruševo

 Kruševo (Крушево /mk/; Crushuva) is a town in North Macedonia.
-In Macedonian the name means the 'place of pear trees'.
-It is the highest town in North Macedonia and one of the highest in the Balkans, situated at an altitude of over 1350 m (4429 feet) above sea level.
-The town of Kruševo is the seat of Kruševo Municipality.
-It is located in the western part of the country, overlooking the region of Pelagonia, 33 and 53 km from the nearby cities of Prilep and Bitola, respectively.
+In Macedonian, the name means the 'place of pear trees'.
+It is the highest town in the country and one of the highest in the Balkans, situated at an altitude of over 1,350 m above sea level.
+The town is the seat of Kruševo Municipality.
+It is located in the western part of the country, overlooking the region of Pelagonia, 33 km and 53 km from the nearby cities of Prilep and Bitola, respectively.

 Etymology

-The name Kruševo has semantic development of "pear" that occurs in the Slavic parallel gruša, kruša "pear, pear tree" < *grušiti, *krušiti"to crumble, to break", and also in the Indo-European parallel *peisom "pear" < *peis-.

-The name of the town in other Balkan languages is: